 - The AACP offers the American Alliance Certified Paralegal (AACP) credential to paralegals with at least five years of paralegal experience who meet one of three educational criteria.

 - This group offers the Registered Paralegal (RP) designation to paralegals with at least two years experience and a Bachelor’s degree, who pass an exam.
 RP re-certification requires 75 additional hours of continuing education.

 - NALP offers the Professional Paralegal (PP) certification, which can be achieved through a four-part test.

 As part of certification, paralegals are expected to participate in continuing education.
 They must keep up with changes in the law, just like lawyers.
 In order to ensure the paralegals carrying their certifications stay sharp, these organizations usually also require periodic re-certification.

 Why should I get certified even though it’s not required?

 While employment prospects for paralegals are certainly expected to grow, so are the number of people applying to these positions.

 Employers generally prefer candidates who have an ABA-approved degree (See: Paralegal Degrees) and are certified in one or more areas, as well as those who are proficient in the relevant technologies.
-Certification is not only a good way to make yourself stand out from the rest of the stack, it can be indispensible in applying for the more competetive jobs, which logically are also the highest-paying ones.
+Certification is not only a good way to make yourself stand out from the rest of the stack, it can be indispensable in applying for the more competitive jobs, which logically are also the highest-paying ones.